GShabanov/Dissector/README.md

 ## Build
-To build this project it is necessary to add !_IDA_SDK_ROOT environment variable.
+To build this project it is necessary to add \_IDA_SDK_ROOT environment variable.
 The solution is consists of two projects.
 To build a plugin, you must build IdaPlugin.
 The second one is necessary for debugging purposes, as well as to facilitate development.